cdeitrick/Lolipop/README.md

 The script generates four files:
 - [input filename].ggmuller_edges.csv

-	Used as the 'edges' input to ggmuller
+	Used as the `edges` input to ggmuller

 - [input filename].ggmuller_populations.csv

-	Used as the 'population' input to ggmuller
+	Used as the `population` input to ggmuller

 - [input filename].genotypes.xlsx